 Once the sprint is over, the client will have a much better understanding of their users’ problems, plus a host of ideas on how to solve them.

 At Netguru, we leave every client with a detailed report on the workshop, including digitized versions of all materials and canvases, and a functional lo-fi prototype of some of the user stories.

-If a client then proceeds to build their product with us, we provide a comprehensive project roadmap, which breaks down the project into phases, along with predefined tasks for each phase so that developers can get to work.
+If a client then proceeds to build their product with us, we provide a comprehensive project roadmap, which breaks down the project into phases, along with predefined tasks for each phase, so that developers can get to work.

 Product Design Sprint is a hugely powerful tool for increasing your organization’s agility while finding simple solutions to complex business questions.
 An agile sprint can bring creative solutions to customers quickly.

 The key to success in design sprints lies in aligning stakeholder expectations with the goals of the sprint at an early stage, and not losing sight of these throughout the process.
-Adopting a collaborative, user-centered approach is crucial, as is selecting the right tools and methods to get the most out of each day.
+Adopting a collaborative, user-centered approach is crucial, as is selecting the right management tools and methods to get the most out of each day.